binarysourcechannel/android_code/README.md

 # tablet_code
-Repo for the coding on an android tablet YouTube video
+Repo for the coding on android YouTube video sample programs